ambrusza/xG-based-unexpected-wins---with-InStat-data-/README.md

    - we have to collect the data we need, then organize and clean it
    - we are also interested in the number of xGPoints that can be obtained based on xG - that's why we write a function for this as well

-3. **data sorting
+3. **data sorting**

-   here, for further analysis, we distinguish between home and away teams, and also collect match data (shots/xG)
+   here, for further analysis, we distinguish between home and away teams, as well as collect detailed data of the matches (shots/xG)

 4. Enter your API in `config.js`